Creating a New Monitor

 Social profiles can be tracked on these networks:

 - Stack Overflow

-Note: In order to request data from Specific Facebook social profiles, one must add the social profile to a rule in one of their monitors.
+Note: In order to request data from Specific Facebook social profiles, one must add the social profile to a rule in one of their monitors and to their Monitor Integrations.
 You can filter what mentions are received from this rule by adding a word or other rule group.
 Click Here for more information.